🎁🌲 Merry Christmas 🎄❄️

 It is known as the balguja by the Wunambal people of the Mitchell Plateau area in the Kimberley, Western Australia.

 The dugong has a fusiform body and lacks a dorsal fin or hind limbs, like all modern sirenians.
 The forelimbs, or flippers, resemble paddles.
-The dugong may easily be distinguished from manatees because of its fluked, dolphin-like tail, but it also has a unique head and set of teeth.
+The dugong's fluked, dolphin-like tail, along with its unique head and set of teeth, easily distinguishes it from manatees.
 The animal's severely downturned nose is an adaptation for feeding in benthic seagrass habitats.
 The molar teeth are simple and peg-like, in contrast to the manatees' more complicated molar dentition.

 Dugongs are semi-nomadic species that dwell in one spot their entire lives but periodically wander vast distances in search of food.
 Many people go together from one place to another.
-Variations in the availability of seagrass are suggested to be the reason for these motions.
+Experts suggest that these motions stem from variations in the availability of seagrass.
 After considerable travel, they may use their memory to go back to particular locations.

 The oldest dugong ever discovered was 73 years old, and they lived a long time.
 Young dugongs are at risk from animals like crocodiles, killer whales, and sharks, even though they have few natural predators.
 Additionally, it has been reported that one dugong died from injuries sustained after being impaled by a stingray barb.
 Numerous parasitic diseases and infections can affect dugongs.
 Among the pathogens that have been found are helminths, cryptosporidium, different bacterial infections, and additional parasites that have not yet been named.
 The disease is suspected to have contributed to 30% of dugong deaths in Queensland since 1996.